Data-Medics/umads_697_data_medics/docs/tweets_comparative_analysis.md

 ![Grouped Tweets](images/past_class_timeline.png)

 ## Final observations and conclusions
-We demonstrated how resent tweets about a particular disaster category can be obtained and analysed both visually and by leveraging statistical tests in order to identify dominant active, past and possibly future disasters.
+We demonstrated how the recent tweets about a particular disaster category can be obtained and analysed both visually and by leveraging statistical tests in order to identify dominant active, past and possibly future disasters.
 We could not accomplish this without the ML models we trained on the labeled dataset, because without using the classification, that new